 Prior to being lunch for a deer, this was a gorgeous plant with large leaves.
 My dog looks like she’s on the lookout in case that deer returns!

 What to do?
-Artificial Custom Trees to the Rescue!
+Artificial Custom Plants and Trees to the Rescue!

 As much as I love my deer friends, I’ve got a big surprise for the next one that thinks she’s going to help herself to one of our pretty potted “treats” on our deck.
 I now have an artificial tree that I think looks great!